shamanec/ios-appium-docker/README.md

 ## Prepare the Developer Disk Images

 1. Execute **./services.sh setup-disk-images**

+# or alternatively if you don't want the disk images in the same folder as the project

+1. Clone https://github.com/shamanec/iOS-DeviceSupport.git in a folder of your choice.
+2. Unzip all the files as is.
+3. Open the **services.sh** file and find the **start-container** function.
+4. Change the following line **-v "$(pwd)"/DeveloperDiskImages/DeviceSupport:/opt/DeveloperDiskImages \** to
+**-v "{folder with the unzipped disk images":/opt/DeveloperDiskImages \

 This will clone the developer disk images repository and unzip the disk images for each supported version in the respective folders.